 A skilled OMS (oral and maxillofacial surgeon) typically diagnoses chin ptosis.
 No two patients are alike and not all candidates can be helped.
 For instance, if the mentalis muscle is destroyed and nonfunctional, there is no surgical technique available to correct it.

 The plastic surgeon will examine each patient, looking for disproportions between the underlying bony structure of the chin region, the soft tissue above it, and any external factors that may have contributed to the ptosis.

 Correction of Chin Ptosis

-The witch’s chin deformity and some other cases of chin ptosis can often be significantly improved by Botox injections or use of another dermal filler.
+The witch’s chin deformity and some other cases of chin ptosis can often be significantly improved by Botox® injections or the use of another dermal filler.
 In such cases, there is no need for intraoral incisions to be made.
-When this approach is not sufficient, there are various surgical procedures that may be performed to correct the condition.
+When this approach is not sufficient, various surgical procedures may be performed to correct the condition.